hashicorp/terraform-provider-tfe/website/docs/r/project_policy_set_exclusion.html.markdown

 -> **Note:** `tfe_policy_set` has an argument `global` that should be `true` to use this resource.

+~> **NOTE:** Tag-based scoping and explicit workspace/project associations are mutually exclusive on a policy set.
+To switch between them, first remove the existing association (`terraform apply`), then add the new one (`terraform apply`).
+Attempting both in a single apply may fail.

 ## Example Usage

 Basic usage: